Teresa and Maria Milanollo: Teresa Milanollo's subsequent solo career

 After a period of mourning for Maria, during the next few years Teresa played only for charity.
 She established a series of concerts known as the "Concerts aux Pauvres".
 This was carried out in nearly all the chief cities of France.
 Part of the receipts of these concerts was used for the benefit of the poor.
 Her plan was to follow up the first concert with a second, at which the audience consisted of poor school-children and their parents, to whom she played in her most fascinating manner, and, at the conclusion of her performance, money, food, and clothing, purchased with the receipts of the previous concerts, were distributed.

 In 1852 she resumed touring in France, Switzerland, Germany, and Austria.
-Apparently her "improved performance" excited even more interest than before, and from 1853-6 she was in the "zenith of her powers".
+Apparently her "improved performance" excited even more interest than before, and from 1853 to 1856 she was in the "zenith of her powers".
 Once, her skirt caught fire when she walked too close to the footlights during a concert in Aix-la-Chapelle.
 She calmly set down her violin, extinguished the flames, and continued performing.